Laura Ingalls Wilder and the Art of Historical Fiction

 Something to consider

 The attitudes reflected by some of the characters in Wilder’s fiction may reflect the circumstances of the times, but they also hold up a mirror for each of us.
-If it seems shocking and ugly to hear a character denigrate someone by race, it’s a good time to pause and reflect on whether we speak similarly about anyone or any group in our own world.
+If it seems shocking and ugly to hear a character speak ill of someone simply based on their skin color or race, it’s a good time to pause and reflect on whether we speak similarly about anyone or any group in our own world.
 If nothing else, I hope this controversy will encourage thoughtful, contextual reading of all historic fiction and increased kindness and civility toward others.

 Finally, a word from C. S. Lewis